PennVR/three-js-anoshaminai/README.md

 https://pennvr.github.io/three-js-anoshaminai/

 # Techniques used
 To generate the pseudorandom terrain, I used a Perlin Noise implementation to add noise to the y-values of the floor plane.
+The Perlin
+Noise generates a nice-looking random distribution that takes into account the vertices original position and the positions of nearby vertices.
 I created the gradient effect by coloring each vertex of each face a different color.

 To generate the fireworks, I created sphere objects with psuedorandom x and z coordinates and incremented their y position until they reached a certain height (randomized within a range).
 Upon reaching the height, I created 4 'bit' geometries